-- have a strong and unpleasant smell, often described as fishy
+- a strong, unpleasant smell, often described as fishy

-- HIV infection, as BV increases susceptibility to the virus
+- HIV, as having BV increases a person’s susceptibility to the virus

-- post-surgical infection, for example, after a termination or a hysterectomy
+- a postsurgical infection, for example after some types of abortion or a hysterectomy

 Possible complications of BV during pregnancy include:

 - early or preterm delivery